NativeScript/docs-v7/docs/ui/supporting-multiple-screens.md

 - Screen size qualifiers
 - Orientation qualifiers

 > **Important:** The qualifiers for screen size and orientation are supported only in NativeScript Core applications.
-These qualifiers are not compatible with Angular and Webpack builds.
-The platform qualifiers can be used in both NativeScript Core and NativeScript Angular applicaitons (with or without Webpack).
+These qualifiers are not compatible with Angular.
+The platform qualifiers can be used in both NativeScript Core and NativeScript Angular applicaitons.

 ## Platform Qualifiers